darckronoz/MorseDecoder/README.md

 _______________________________________________

-- the audio works on local but not on pages.
+- [x] the audio works on local but not on pages. fixed, somehow it works now xd

 # TO-DO
   - [ ] change the audio local paths for audios on the web...(can be also upload the audios to a database, link the database and reference the audios from the data base )
   - [ ] delete assets folder
-  - [ ] :D
+  - [x] :D